alper/alpernl/content/posts/dutchstats-your-personal-atlas-of-the-netherlands/index.md

 - Zooming display, the same statistics are provided on lower levels as well.
 Adding those shapefiles and enabling drilling down to the very local level could be very interesting.
 - Showing all of the data displays in small multiples.
 - We're always interested in displaying more data that can be aggregated at the municipal level.
 [Get in touch](http://monsterswell.com/).

+[^1]: Not the television network, but the Dutch Central Bureau for Statistics.
+[^2]: GIS tools do not qualify as easy to use.
+[^3]: Though we had looked for it ourselves several times on that same site.